Automatic Transmission Operation

 Why More Speeds?

 Since 2016, the industry standard has moved toward 8, 9, and 10-speed automatics.
-The reason is simple: more forward ranges allow the engine to stay in its most efficient RPM band more often.
+The reason is simple: more forward ranges allow the engine to stay in its most efficient RPM band.
 This improves fuel economy, performance, and emissions.

-While CVTs (Continuously Variable Transmissions) accomplish this even more effectively because they offer infinite ratios, they do not match the towing strength and durability of traditional automatics.
-That’s why manufacturers continue to invest heavily in multi-speed planetary automatics.
+While CVTs (Continuously Variable Transmissions) accomplish this task more effectively because they offer infinite ratios, CVTs’ cannot match the towing strength and durability of traditional automatics.
+That’s why manufacturers continue to invest heavily in multi-speed planetary gear based automatics.

 Vehicle Platform